 Play choice approval is an essential part of the specification.
-Failure to seek timely approval will be treated as maladministration and failure to gain timely approval may result in delays to the assessment taking place.
+Failure to seek timely approval will be treated as maladministration and failure to gain timely approval may result in delays to your students receiving a moderated mark.

 If your school/college is new to teaching this specification, please contact AQA to be allocated an AQA NEA Adviser.